Asia does not want our plastic anymore

 In 2017 by the Indonesian NGO ECOTON researched the paper waste imported by eleven large paper mills in East Java.
 Between 20 and 40 percent of this illegal waste was actually plastic.
 To dispose of the waste, the paper manufacturers hire middlemen – according to the Global Alliance for Incinerator Alternatives (GAIA) also referred to as the ‘mafia’.
 They offer the waste to local communities, who are able to make a nice extra income from the waste by reselling the good quality plastic to recycling factories.

-According to Prigi Arisandi, more and more paper mills are also dumping their plastic waste directly in neighboring villages.
-Arisandi is the founder of Ecological Observation and Wetlands Conservation (ECOTON), an organization that has been fighting for more than twenty years to protect the water resources and biodiversity in and around the river Brantas, the longest river in East Java.
+According to Nina, more and more paper mills are also dumping their plastic waste directly in neighboring villages.
+Nina is Youth Activist at Ecological Observation and Wetlands Conservation (ECOTON), an organization that has been fighting for more than twenty years to protect the water resources and biodiversity in and around the river Brantas, the longest river in East Java.